The web is perfect for direct marketing. It’s so easy to use emails, ads, and social media posts to drive traffic to your website.

 - A bookmarked link

-- rel=”noreferrer” HTML tag is present in the source link.
-For WordPress version 5.1 and newer, this is enabled by default.
+- A rel=”noreferrer” HTML tag present in the source <a href> link.
+For WordPress version 4.7.4 and newer, this is enabled by default

 - Linked clicked within an email

-- Redirection from an https:// based website to a link that’s http:// (see example)
+- Redirection from an https://-based website to a link that’s http://

-- Links in documents like PDF, MS Word, Powerpoint, etc.
+- Links in documents such as PDF, Microsoft Word, PowerPoint, etc.

-- A website visitor has an ad blocker plugin within their web browser which purposely blocks the referral.
+- A website visitor has an ad blocker plugin that purposely blocks the referral

-Pretty much everywhere!
-Anytime you link to your website you should be using UTM parameters.
+Anytime you link to your website, you should be using UTM parameters.
+This includes:

 - Paid search traffic